2Rivers: Associated companies

 The 2Rivers group of companies includes US-sanctioned Bellatrix Energy and US-sanctioned Voliton DMCC.

 Another company that shared directors with Coral Energy is Nord Axis which was established on 15 February 2022 (9 days prior to Russia's invasion of Ukraine).
 Nord Axis was used by Coral (now 2Rivers) to purchase Trafigura’s 10% holding which was valued at EUR 7 billion.
 In October 2023, Kerimov denied that Coral Energy had any associations to Nord Axis.
 Company filings for Nord Axis showed that Adalat Kazimili was the sole owner of Nord Axis in May 2022.
 Kazimili was also registered as an official representative of Coral Energy Turkey in 2022.
 In 2023, Nord Axis was operated by Etibar Eyyub who worked for Coral Energy.

 Other companies associated to 2Rivers include Novus Middle East DMCC, Vetus Investments Limited, Apeiron Energy DMCC, Pontus Trading DMCC, Polar Energy SA, Matterhorn Group FZE and Alpen Energy LLC.

-Novus Middle East was used to purchase the Karimun oil storage terminal in southern Indonesia, at the entrance to the Strait of Malacca.
+Novus Middle East (also known as Altrum Group FZCO) was used to purchase the Karimun oil storage terminal in southern Indonesia, at the entrance to the Strait of Malacca.